04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

 Social media is a very useful resource when you’re looking for a job but it can equally be a liability.

-“If you haven’t kept a good social presence until now, it’s a bit late because recruiters go way back to look.
+“If you haven’t kept a good social presence until now, it’s late because recruiters go way back to look.
 Most recruiters just want to see if you are positive or negative in the social space.
 So be on social media to make an impact.
 You can’t be nasty on social media and tell interviewers you are sweet — they’ll see you as a reputational time bomb,” Marricke explains.

 In today’s super competitive labor market, personal branding trumps “job experience”.
-Leverage social media to create your equity and become a thought leader in the area of your passion.
+Leverage social media to create your equity and become a thought leader in your passion.
 A lot of companies are looking for subject-matter-experts and social media influencers because a majority of business transactions now happen via social media.